Kailexi/RUDN_sem1/README.md

-Rudn seminar 1 labys for getting an A+
+RUDN semestr 1 Python tasks for getting an A+